New Dinosaur Was A Small, Fanged Vegetarian

-PAUL SERENO: A professor there, Alfred Crompton, famously found a small dinosaur called heterodontosaurus, which means different-toothed reptile.
-It had canines.
-It was a beautiful little skeleton.
+"A professor [at Harvard], Alfred Crompton famously found a small dinosaur called heterdontosaurus, which means "different-toothed reptile."
+It had canines, it was a beautiful little skeleton.
 And that's what I came to worship.
 I came to study its bones.
-But what I found was something else.
+But what I found was something else."

-SERENO: Yeah.
-None of them are beyond three feet.
-Pegomastax is under two feet.
-We're talking about a small housecat in terms of weight.
-It would have been covered by a bristle-like covering, making it perhaps less appetizing, where another dino sort of snorts it for lunch.
-And I think they were strict plant eaters.
+"Pegomastax is under two feet.
+We're talking about a small house cat in terms of weight.
+It would have been covered by a bristle-like covering making it perhaps less appetizing for another dinosaur to snarf it for lunch.
+And I think they were strict plant eaters."

 "They have a pretty good-sized brain, but I think the question would be could you train it not to nip you, something we have to train our dogs."

 "I think you could probably get some average birdseed.
 We don't know what it was eating exactly, but a very short snout and this plucking, recurved beak and then the slicing teeth — it's eating something hard."